lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView-using-Swift.md

 }
 ```

-As you can see `tableView(_:numberOfRowsInSection:)` is trivial.
+As you can see, `tableView(_:numberOfRowsInSection:)` is trivial.

 `tableView(_:cellForRowAt:)` is more interesting in that it is also fairly simple: just access the row, dequeue the cell for the row's type (cellId), bind the row data to the cell and return the cell.
 How simple is that.

 `tableView(_:heightForRowAt:)` simply returns the height given by the row.
-The height seems like it should be a property of the cell, but the cell, and therefore the cell's type, is not directly accessible in the scope of the method.
-It is therefore easier to access the height via the row.

 It is interesting how trivial the implementation of `tableView(_:cellForRowAt:)` is.
-All of the usual work of deciding which cell is being setup is being handled automatically via Swift's protocol polymorphism - no switch statements required.
+All of the usual work of deciding which cell is being setup is being handled automatically via polymorphism - no switch statements required.
 All of the usual control assignments are relegated to the Cell classes that own the controls.

 The `UITableViewDataSource` knows only about `TransactionCells`.
 Each TransactionCell knows what kind of `Row` it can handle.

 ## Summary

-This solution, which involves generating rows to be consumed by a tableView adapter can be used whenever the data display requirement is non-trivial.
-I recommend using the solution even when there is a one to one mapping of cells to input steam data.
-The `if` statements in a typical `cellForRowAtIndex` implementation are usually related to determination of type and the easiest way to simplify the code is to use structures to capture ViewModels which can be displayed directly by the cells.
+This solution, which involves generating rows to be consumed by a TableView adapter can be used whenever the data display requirement is non-trivial.
+I recommend using this kind of solution even when there is a one to one mapping of cells to input steam data.
+The `if` statements in a typical `cellForRowAtIndex` implementation are usually related to determination of type and the easiest way to simplify the code is to use structures to capture ViewModels which can be displayed directly by the Cells.
 This greatly simplifies the code by distributing the various concerns to smaller, more specific, classes.

-I mentioned earlier I avoid doing calculations to dynamically determine types , because calculations produce bugs.
-Structure is easier to understand.
+We should avoid performing calculations to dynamically determine types, because calculations produce bugs.
+Structures are much easier to understand and their use does not provide an opportunity to produce bugs.

-You can imagine if I implemented all 3 of the protocols in the ViewController.
-All 325 lines of code would have been in one file.
-You might also imagine that it might be easier to test that the Transformation is working correctly when classes are more specific in their responsibilities.
+Imagine if all 3 protocols were implemented in the ViewController.
+All 325 lines of code would have resided in one file.
+It is easier to test that the Transformation is working correctly when classes are more specific in their responsibilities.

-I could have moved the Cells and Rows into files of their own, except that the Rows would have to be internal scope, not private, because they are used by the Cells.
-It's not that I mind the internal scoping, so much as I mind that the Row names are too general for the increased scope.
-Sometimes it is just better to use better names to make things safe than to use private access.
-I'll discuss this further, in the next blog article.
+The Cells and Rows could have been moved into files of their own, except that the Rows would have to be internal scope, not private, because they are used by the Cells.
+It's not that the internal scoping is an issue, it's that the Row names are too general for the increased scope.
+Sometimes it's just better to use better names to make things safe than to use private access.
+We will discuss this further, in the next blog article.

 It is extremely easy to extend this pattern further with new cell and row types.
 I didn't think twice about how to add the extra space in the banded block.

 By the way, in Android, ListViews and RecyclerViews do not have builtin support for sections, so I use the kind of solution presented here even when the requirement is only for single repeating sections.
-In iOS, I never use UITableView section support unless I need to display floating headers - I find it easier to use the presented solution.
+In iOS, I never use UITableView section support unless I need to display floating headers - I find it easier to use the kind of solution presented here.

-I will show in the next instalment how enums can be used to replace structs to simplify the code even further.
+In the next instalment, we will look at how enums can be used to replace structs to simplify the code even further.